 Put all into a bowl, add mayonnaise, honey, Dijon and tarragon or basil.
 Check and make sure it tastes good to you; I like it strongly flavored and a little zippy, but adjust the ingredients to suit your taste.
 Salt and pepper to taste, remembering when you add nuts, they may be salty.

-Just before serving add cashews or sunflower seeds.
+Just before serving nuts.
 Nuts or seeds may become soggy in the dressing; if left overs are apparent, add them to just the portion of the salad you know you’ll be using.

 The next day, this will not look as attractive as the mayonnaise will mingle with the grape juices and get a little watery, but it will taste even better.